-Currency – The main form of currency accepted in Abu Dhabi is the UAE Dirham (AED).
+Currency – The main form of currency accepted in the UAE is Dirham (AED).
 At the time of writing, 1 USD is worth 3.7 AED and 1 AUD is worth 2.5 AED.

 Tipping – Tipping is not expected in the UAE but is commonly practiced, at your discretion.

 Visas – Apply for a United Arab Emirates Visa (or check if you need one) using iVisa.com.